kiranleu/kira.estrada.Resum-/README.md

         This feature allows the users to access easily and directly to  all Kira's social media.

 * Feature 4: Phone Icon
-        When users click on it a box will pop up asking the user if they would like to use Skype to make the phone call.
+        When users click on it a box will pop up asking the user if they would like to use Skype  or FaceTime to make the phone call.

 ### Feautures to be Implemented